alexsasu/ScaffoldRacer/README.md

 ## About

-This repository presents a game - named ScaffoldRacer - developed in Arduino, as a project during the Introduction to Robotics course taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
+Arduino project developed during the Introduction to Robotics course taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.

 ## Project Details 📄